mhammond/pywin32/build_env.md

     "C:\Program Files (x86)\Microsoft Visual Studio\XXXX\BuildTools\vc\Auxiliary\Build\vcvarsall.bat" x86_arm64
     ```

-- Update `setuptools` and set the following environment variables to ensure it is used:
+- Set the following environment variables to ensure it is used by `setuptools`:

     ```shell
     set DISTUTILS_USE_SDK=1